 Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Continue to analyze infrastructure needs and capacity to balance residential growth with the provision of adequate infrastructure and services.
-Every three years Community Development DepartmentPublic Works Department General Fund n/a В) Review infrastructure needs to support intensified development on infill sites within city limits and in the Downtown area; program improvements and upgrades into the City's CIP.
+As part of the General Plan Update, anticipated to be completed in December 2025, then every three years Community Development DepartmentPublic Works Department General Fund n/a В) Review infrastructure needs to support intensified development on infill sites within city limits and in the Downtown area; program improvements and upgrades into the City's CIP.
 Bi-annually, as part of CIP updates Community Development Department - Engineering Division General Fund n/a C) Work with the City's water and sewer providers to ensure the availability and adequate capacity of water and wastewater systems to accommodate the housing needs during the planning period.
-Ongoing; as projects are proposed Community Development Department, Public Works Department General Fund n/a D) Provide a copy of the Housing Element and any future amendments to the utility providers immediately after adoption.
+As part of the General Plan Update, anticipated to be completed in December 2025, and ongoing as projects are proposed Community Development Department, Public Works Department General Fund n/a D) Provide a copy of the Housing Element and any future amendments to the utility providers immediately after adoption.
 After adoption of the Housing Element and as needed Community Development Department General Fund n/a